jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Dodge
-This character cannot be Range attacked.
+This character cannot be Range attacked

 # Duplicate